n00mkrad/text2image-gui/README.md

 * **Metadata to Include in Filename:** Specify which information should be included in the filename.
 * **When Running Multiple Prompts, Use Same Starting Seed for All of Them:** If enabled, the seed resets to the starting value for every new prompt.
 If disabled, the seed will be incremented by 1 after each iteration, being sequential until all prompts/iterations have been generated.
 * **When Post-Processing Is Enabled, Also Save Un-Processed Image:** When enabled, both the "raw" and the post-processed image will be saved.
+* **Automatically Set Generation Resolution After Loading an Initialization Image:** Automatically sets the image generation to match your image.
+* **Retain Aspect Ratio of Initialization Image (If It Needs Resizing):** Use padding (black borders) instead of stretching, in case the init image resolution does not match the image generation resolution.
 * **Advanced Mode:** Increases the limits of the sliders in the main window.
 Not very useful most of the time unless you really need those high values.
 * **Notify When Image Generation Has Finished:** Play a sound, show a notification, or do both if image generation finishes in background.

+**May not be available with certain implementations*